DawnLightRise/DeMoP/README.md

 > [!NOTE]
 > Chen Tang is developing a new research project: [DoMeRa](https://github.com/DawnLightRise/DoMeRa-project).
 >
 > This notice may be removed in the future.
-For updates on this, please follow Chen Tang's GitHub profile,[DawnLightRise](https://github.com/DawnLightRise).
+For updates on this, please follow Chen Tang's GitHub profile [DawnLightRise](https://github.com/DawnLightRise).

 # DeMoP